 Some standards and tools already exist.
 Speak to your GIS vendor and the 9-1-1 Service Provider for your area.

 Updates should be provided as frequently as possible.
-The NENA GIS standard advocates a 72-hour update cycle, but this is not a requirement for day 1 transition (i.e. March 2024).
+The NENA GIS standard advocates a 72-hour update cycle, but this is not a requirement for day 1 transition (e.g. 2024/2025).
 However, 72 hours is the gold standard target for future service delivery of GIS and addressing data that is required for the timely response of emergency services.

 NOTE: The vital addressing and GIS data for emergency response is required at the point when calls for help come from these locations e.g. construction site, road work, etc.

-26. How will quality assurance and quality controls be in place to enable emergency GIS and addressing data to stay current or be updated/changed when needed?
+24. How will quality assurance and quality improvement be in place to enable emergency GIS and addressing data to stay current or be updated/changed when needed?

 Important Additional Information